MarioSieg/Corium/README.md

 - :low_brightness: Highly configurable

 Nominax is build after a strict specification.
-Powered by Nominax is: Corium - an easy to use, parallel and high performance scripting language made for penetration testing, AI and gaming.
+Powered by Nominax is: <br>
+Corium - an easy to use, parallel and high performance scripting language made for penetration testing, AI and gaming.